Orcomp/DemoWebsite/documentation/troubleshooting/troubleshooting.md

 This error appears in the web browser as you attempt to access the Rantt Web Host website:

-**HTTP Error 404.2 - Not Found
+**HTTP Error 404.2 - Not Found**

-**The page you are requesting cannot be served because of the ISAPI and CGI Restriction list settings on the Web server.
+The page you are requesting cannot be served because of the ISAPI and CGI Restriction list settings on the Web server.

 <img src="images/404.2%20-%20Not%20found%20error.png" alt="Drawing" style="width: 720px;"/>

 This error occurs because the Application Pool was set to .Net 4.0 Classic instead of the required .Net 4.0 Integrated Pipeline.

 To correct this issue, click Start, type **inetmgr**then press enter.
-Note: If you do not have inetmgr installed, follow this procedure to add the [IIS Management Console](#Troubleshooting-IISManagementConsole) feature to Windows)
+Note: If you do not have inetmgr installed, follow this procedure to add the [IIS Management Console](#iis-management-console)
 Once in Internet Information Server Manager open up the left hand section, through Sites, then Default Website, to reach the SMS website.
 Highlight SMS on the LHS, then click Advanced Settings on the RHS

 Once the Advanced Settings window appears, click on the "Application Pool" to bring up the "Select Application Pool" window, then verify that the pool was set incorrectly to "ASP.Net v4.0 Classic", the incorrect settings are below: